fgero/dhcpv6-mod/README.md

 apt-get install -y git cmake
 ```

-Then make the odhcp6c executable locally (here in root's home directory), and deploy it in `/data/local/bin` :
+Then make a new odhcp6c executable locally (here in root's home directory), from the [openwrt repo](https://github.com/openwrt/odhcp6c), and deploy it in `/data/local/bin` :

 ```bash
 cd